Main railway line: Current line standards

 The Main Line is currently laid with 47 and 50 kg/m rail between Roma St and Ipswich, 41 kg/m rail west of there.
 The two tracks added in 1963 between Roma St and Corinda have an axle load of 20 t, the rest of the line has a 15.75 t axle load.

 The speed limit is 100 km/h to Rosewood, 80 km/h west of there except for block freight and coal trains which are limited to 60 km/h, and 30 km/h when traveling downhill from Harlaxton to Murphys Creek.

-The section between Wulkuraka and Rosewood features bi-directional signalling.
+The section between Ipswich and Rosewood features bi-directional signalling.

 Electrification

 The Main Line between Roma St and Darra was the first section of railway electrified in Queensland, commencing service in 1979.
 Electrification has subsequently been extended to Rosewood, the limit of Brisbane urban rail services.

 Branch lines

 A series of branch lines were built to connect to the Main Line, and these are listed from east to west below.